 What’s a gift without the wrapping?
 Ok, it’s still a gift, but don’t underestimate the impact of presentation.
 Think about the experience someone will have receiving your gift.
 A nice box, tissue paper, a handwritten note... attention to detail and how it contributes to the overall package can turn really nice into “wow."

 When we rebranded and officially became Foster Made, we used it as an opportunity to create the ultimate care package as one way to introduce the new brand.
 We thought about the experience of someone opening the box, first encountering multilayered inserts that told a story and extended an invitation to collaborate, and the contents underneath were tools to inspire: journals, pencils, coffee, a mug.
-I’m sure not every recipient thought that deeply into it, and maybe it’s cheesy, but it was some nice shit and looked real clean and classy.
+I’m sure not every recipient thought that deeply into it, and maybe it’s cheesy, but it was some nice stuff and looked great all put together.

 Getting others in the company involved in the gift giving process makes it more of a collective effort.
 You can make an event of it that’s fun and provides opportunities to bond.
 You can ask for an opinion when you’re looking at options or encourage someone who’s worked directly with the gift recipient to write a handwritten note to accompany the gift.